12 Plants That Repel Mosquitoes

 Pennyroyal (Mentha pulegium)

 Pennyroyal, a type of mint, gives off a strong fragrance in the form of a classic mint scent.
-It also possess a powerful flavor; according to The Southern Living Garden Book, the plant is "poisonous if consumed in large quantities but safe as a flavoring."
+It also possesses a powerful flavor; according to The Southern Living Garden Book, the plant is "poisonous if consumed in large quantities but safe as a flavoring."
 It requires regular watering in a cool climate.

 Peppermint (Mentha x piperita)